-

 - Operating an OHV, UTV, or any other type of motorized vehicle is prohibited.

-- Camping and campfires are not allowed.
+- Camping and campfires are prohibited within the park boundaries.

 - Pets are welcome, but they must be kept on a leash of not more than six feet in length.